Sakshamgalyan/guide/docs/Dashboard.md

-# Dashboard
+import { CompanyName } from '@site/src/components/EnvVars';

 ## 1. Introduction

-This guide provides a comprehensive explanation of how each module on the Paysecure Dashboard works.
+This guide provides a comprehensive explanation of how each module on the <CompanyName/> Dashboard works.
 You will find detailed instructions for:

 - Setting up the account and switching between production and sandbox modes.
 - Generating and managing API keys and Brand IDs.